projectodd/openwhisk-katacoda/5-packages/04-more-parameters.md

 }
 ```

-Content at this would be painful to pass on the command line.
-Some data might even exceed the operating system's allowable command line length.
+Content at this scale would be painful to pass on the command line.
+Some data might even exceed the operating system's allowable command
+line length.
 A parameter file sidesteps both of these issues.

 ### Package Bindings